This the multi-page printable view of this section. Click here to print.

 Topic tables

-There is a differance between the two intercompany apps when it comes to setting up Topic tables.
+There is a difference between the two intercompany apps when setting up Topic tables:

-• Pryme Intercompany Masterdata - You must manually add the tables you want to transfer and define their table definitions.
+• Pryme Intercompany Masterdata - Tables and table definitions must be added manually.
 By default, all fields are included in the data message unless specified otherwise.

-• Pryme Intercompany project - Pre-defined templates are available, with tables and table definitions already populated for you.
+• Pryme Intercompany Project - Predefined templates are available, with tables and table definitions already populated.

-1. Select New and search for the table you want to add.
+1. Select New and search for the table to add.

 2. Fill in the fields as necessary.
 Hover over a field to read a short description.
 Some of the most important fields are as follows: